-CAYAYA BIRDING was founded in 2003 by Knut Eiserman and Claudia Avendaño.
-Both are active field ornithologists in Guatemala since the 1990ies.
-Knut and Claudia lead birding tours in Guatemala since 1998.
+CAYAYA BIRDING was founded by Knut Eisermann and Claudia Avendaño in 2003.
+They are active field ornithologists in Guatemala since the 1990ies and enjoy organizing and leading birding tours in Guatemala.

 "The trip was absolutely the best.
 I have been on many guided trips to a number of countries, but none were more well organized and thought out than yours."
 Dennis Shirley, Utah, USA (May 2017)

 "CAYAYA BIRDING are the Guatemala experts.
-For expert guiding, logistics planning and knowing where the birds are, you can't beat the team of Knut and Claudia!
+For expert guiding, logistics planning and knowing where the birds are, you can't beat the team of Knut Eisermann and Claudia Avendaño!
 Thanks for a great trip, guys!!"
 Mark Conrad, Arizona, USA (May 2017)

 "Our guide, Knut Eisermann was excellent!
 I was impressed by his bird knowledge, phenomenal eyes and ears, and on how well he took care of us.
 He was charming at all times, attuned to all of our needs both birdwise and otherwise, and extremely patient and considerate.
 He is lightning-fast on getting a bird in the scope!
 He is also a very safe driver.
 We had a delightful time.
 Claudia Avendaño was very prompt on her responses to all of our queries.
 Her pre-trip information was comprehensive and very clear.
 I would highly recommend that anyone interested in birding Guatemala contact them first."

 Lorna L. Engleman, MD, and Dodge Engleman, MD, San Antonio, TX.
 (December 2014), Co-authors of: A bird-finding guide to Panama.